Code-Institute-Submissions/Mind-Gym-Project/README.md

 * Tested required fields on Modal Form, all fields required
 * Tested all external links, all opening in new tab
 * CSS was put through a [CSS Autoprefixer](https://autoprefixer.github.io/) and the changes were added to the website
+* Tested custom dropdown on contact us form, all displaying correctly in mobile and opening a dropdown in web browser

 ##### Validation